Haannbboo/cs225-project-archive/DEVELOPMENT.md

 # Week 4
 - Get started and finished building Astar algorithm.
-- Feed data to Astar, Dijkstra, Dstar algorithms.
+- Feed data to Astar, Dijkstra algorithms.
 - Write codes to draw a simple result for our program.
 - Writing test cases and debuged codes we've already done.
 - Check efficiency of our algorithms.